Cat Body Language Chart

 Whiskers pointing forward and teeth bared This shows that the cat is angry and may try to attack you.

-Body Language of a Warrior cat
+Body Language of a Warrior Cat

 Cat Posture Meaning